 - The implications of this are terrifying if we apply Fridge Horror.
 The Earth might be in trouble from humanity itself, or perhaps, one single member of mankind.

-- Garou with his "Hero hunt".
+- Garou with his "hero hunt".
 He is so strong that nearly all the S-Class heroes and others are unable to stop him.
 Especially in the end where he transformed into a monster and curb stomps even Tatsumaki.
-Fortunately he was given a lecture by Saitama
+Fortunately he was given a lecture by Saitama.

 - The one who gave Homeless Emperor his power◊.

 - Speaking of which, the circumstance of Homeless Emperor's death.
-As he was about to give info about said character to Zombieman, said character took back Homeless Emperor's powers and life before he talked anymore, the implication being that he was perhaps silenced before giving away said info which also imply Homeless Emperor was being watched.
+As he was about to give info about said character to Zombieman, said character took back Homeless Emperor's powers and life before he talked anymore, the implication being that he was perhaps silenced before giving away said info which also implies Homeless Emperor was being watched.

 Neo Heroes Saga